-- 4.10 The major messages under this heading are that we should make space for nature and live more lightly on the land.
+- 4.11 The major messages under this heading are that we should make space for nature and live more lightly on the land.
 Again we have concentrated on the practical actions we can take ourselves and where we can encourage or support others to do so. - E12.
 Ensure that harmful chemicals are not used on any PC asset. - E13.
-Continue to pursue and develop the Corncrake Management Plan (including the planned 2020 review). - E14.
+Continue to pursue and develop the Corncrake Management Plan. - E14.
 Manage our trees minimally, pruning etc where there are real hazards but otherwise letting them flourish. - E15.
-Pursue more tree planting on PC land. - 4.11 In terms of developing policies to ensure that building and other developments in Burton Bradstock responds appropriately to the crisis in the living world we propose adopting the following policies described below.
+Pursue more tree planting on PC land.